visualitypl/jsonapi_parameters/README.md

 For this reason we have introduced a default limit of stack levels that JsonApi::Parameters will go down through while parsing the payloads.

 This default limit is 3, and can be overwritten by specifying the custom limit.
+When the limit is exceeded, a `StackLevelTooDeepError` is risen.

 #### Ruby
 ```ruby